CARTAvis/carta-python/README.md

 carta-python
 ------------

-This is a prototype of a scripting interface which uses a generic gRPC service in the CARTA backend as a proxy to call actions on the CARTA frontend.
+This is a prototype of a scripting interface which uses a generic HTTP interface in the CARTA backend as a proxy to call actions on the CARTA frontend.

 The protocol buffer definitions and associated files are in a submodule which has to be loaded.
 Either clone the repository with `--recursive`, or load the submodule afterwards:

     git submodule update --init

 This package is not yet published on PyPi, but can be installed from the local repository directory with `pip`.
 Ensure that you're using a Python 3 installation and its corresponding `pip`, either using a `virtualenv` or the appropriate system executable, which may be called `pip3`.
-Python dependencies (such as `grpcio` and `grpcio-tools`) should be installed automatically:
+Required dependencies (the `requests` library) should be installed automatically:

     pip install .